 First, examine the diagram to discover business entities, starting with actors.

 There is no need to create a separate entity per actor – first, think in categories.
-In this model, observe four actors: Customer, Sales, Service Representative and Meal Manager.
+In this model, observe four actors: Customer, Sales, Service Representative, and Meal Manager.
 For simplicity, start by categorizing them as internal and external entities – Customers and Employees.
 Is it sufficient to have one entity to represent Employees?
 Start from this simpler solution, and then judge whether the model requires more granularity.

 Now, consider the objects (nouns) in the use cases.
 What are they?
 An Order, a Proposal, an Account, a Menu, and Ingredients.
 Each of these objects is a candidate for an Entity in the conceptual model.
 Now, place them on a page.

 Some of the entities clearly have a relationship captured in the use case diagram – for instance, Customer and Order.
 Remember that the use case diagram may not contain all required information – or may be incomplete in the first iteration.
+The physical model builds upon this by defining specific data types, sizes, and storage details critical for database management systems.

 Building The Model